Discover top website trends and insights for 2025

 Whether you're compressing your files into JPGs or PNGs, the source data of the original images is forever changed.
 It's important to keep your original image files separate from the files you're preparing for a web design project.
 You may need these in the future, and if all you have are altered versions, it's going to cause complications.

-Another common mistake for newbie web designers is to have an edited image with multiple layers and to save it in a compressed file type without keeping an uncompressed version of it.
+Another common oversight is to have an edited image with multiple layers and to save it in a compressed file type without keeping an uncompressed version of it.
 Make sure to retain your files with their accompanying layers in something like a PSD so that you can go in and make changes to these layers if need be.

 Unleash your creativity on the web